Have you ever had difficulties with finding inspiration for your photography?

 Juan Arredondo is a photographer whose work explores social inequality and human rights issues found in his mother country of Columbia.

-His black and white work is powerful, and beautifully processed.
+His black and white work is powerful and processed in a beautiful way.

 16. Simon Roberts